hschwane/GraSPH/future_work_and_known_issues.md

 - finding the new timestep has brobably issues
 - gravitational softening needs to be improved
 - find more stable way to adjust smoothing length
-- some error with velocity curl and divergence used for Balsara-Switch

 ## physics / accuracy
 - option to use 64bit floating point numbers
 - fix energy/entropy conservation
-- thermal energy
+- thermal energy / radiation
 - viscous heating
 - magnetic fields
 - star feedback and model for internal evolution of the star (probably add plugin interface)